CiaranBrown/CiaranBrown/README.md

 ## My Coding Journey
-* I was introduced to the Frontend Codecademy course and a developer roadmap which I treated like a job until completion for over a year.
+* Frontend Codecademy course and a developer roadmap which I treated like a job until completion for over a year.
 This is where I learnt HTML, CSS, JavaScript and GitHub.
 * I'm currently training part of the Founders & Coders 30 cohort to help improve my web development skills.